 How to Increase Immunity Naturally – The immune system plays a big part in maintaining the stability of your health.
 Have you ever wondered why one person never gets sick, while another is always having health issues?
 If your immune system is weak, you will be more susceptible to sickness and diseases.
-The body system consists of cells, tissues, and organs working together in the body to fight against viral and bacterial infection, parasites, fungus and growths and tumors.
-Organs of the immune system are located in bone marrow, the thymus, spleen, and the lymph nodes.
+The body system consists of cells, tissues, and organs working together in the body to fight against viral and bacterial infection, parasites, fungus and growths, and tumors.
+Organs of the immune system are located in the bone marrow, the thymus, spleen, and the lymph nodes.
 When a foreign entity invades the body, white blood cells attack and destroys the invader.
 A person with a strong immunity can fight these invaders.

 7 Enemies of a Healthy Immune System

 - Poor diet – A poor diet will make you more resistant to disease and infection because the body is not fed the proper food to build a strong immune system.

 - Pollution – We are all surrounded by a toxic environment.
 The worst air can be found in your own home.
 These toxins wear on the immune system and weaken the body’s ability to fight sickness and disease.